bobfreitas/http-client-tester/README.md

 java -jar http-client-tester.jar --user admin -passwd admin -modeldir /tmp/bob

 where
-    user - will be the user to log into KAS as passwd - will be the password for that user modeldir - will be the directory where the model files are stored
+    user - will be the user to log into server as

+    passwd - will be the password for that user

+    modeldir - will be the directory where the model files are stored